Archbishop Quigley Preparatory Seminary: 1930 to 1940

 When Purcell left Quigley in 1931, the Quigley faculty had increased to 42 teachers with a student body of 1,030.
 Quigley's priest faculty were expected to live in the archdiocese, so as to keep a parish and priestly connection.

 Purcell was succeeded as rector in 1931 by Monsignor Philip Francis Mahoney, who resigned due to poor health in 1934.
 Mundelein then asked the Quigley faculty for their recommendations on a replacement.
 During the next faculty meeting, Mundelein named Fr Malachy P. Foley as the new rector.

 As rector, Foley urged the faculty to earn graduate degrees and regularly met with students to evaluate their classroom performance.
 According to Koenig's account, Foley "maintained Quigley as a seminary that saw itself as second to no other high school."

-On May 18, 1937, speaking to 500 priests at a diocesan conference at Quigley, criticized the German Chancellor Adolf Hitler, the Propaganda Minister Joseph Goebbels, and Reichsmarschall Hermann Göring.
-Mundelein condemned the Nazi leaders for using the pretext of "immorality" and sexual scandals to attack Catholic religious orders, organizations and schools in Germany.
+On May 18, 1937, speaking to 500 priests at a diocesan conference at Quigley, Mundelein criticized the German Chancellor Adolf Hitler, the Propaganda Minister Joseph Goebbels, and Reichsmarschall Hermann Göring.
+He condemned the Nazi leaders for using the pretext of "immorality" and sexual scandals to attack Catholic religious orders, organizations and schools in Germany.
 He stated: